ACoAs – Set GOALS to MEET NEEDS (Part 3)

 d.
 F. of responsibility

 e.
 F. of losing control – OPPOSITE of being ‘in control’, of ourself & our life, which eliminates being able to fully commit.
-To the WIC, C. to anything means many ‘unbearable’ things: accepting how things really are, giving up absolute autonomy or getting our way / ‘allowing’ others to be different from us / having to move on…. lose control
+To the WIC, C. to anything -means many ‘unbearable’ things :

-We believe that WE have to be constantly alert to preventing others from having power over us, and stop the ‘craziness’ of addicts & narcissists from engulf us, which many of us kept trying to do in our home – unsuccessfully.
+We believe that WE have to be constantly alert to preventing others from having power over us, and to stop the ‘craziness’ of addicts from falling apart and narcissists from engulf us.
+Many of us kept trying to do this in our original home – without success.
 And some of us still do, no matter how futile or unnecessary!

 ACoAs project our S-H & paranoia out on the whole world, perpetuating our deep fear & mistrust.
 As adults, being controlling is a substitute for having real boundaries – mental & emotional walls the WIC thinks will protect us from actual or imagined dangers.

-• If we were raised in great emotional & physical chaos, many of us will spend all our energy as adults trying to keep people-places-things (PPT) in our tight grip.
+• If we were raised in great physical & emotional chaos, many of us will expend all our energy as adults trying to keep people-places-things (PPT) in a tight grip.
 The assumption is that if we don’t, everything will spin out of control, even if the present day circumstances are actually much more manageable.

-Needing to control everything & everyone in our environment is both a way to prevent in controlothers from getting too close (intimate), as well as trying to keep them attached to us.
+Needing to control everything & everyone in our environment is both a way to prevent others from getting too close (intimate), as well as trying to keep them attached to us.

 – BY consistently denying oneself (needs emotions, opinions…) in favor of another.
 It’s a way to manipulate how someone behaves & how they feel about us, or prevent them from leaving (abandoning us).